Babies born prematurely can have serious health problems.

 Samples may be taken from the cervix, vagina, and anus to culture.
 Analysis of these samples may suggest a specific infection as the cause of preterm labor.

-A sample of urine may be analyzed and cultured to check for kidney and bladder infections.
+A sample of urine may be analyzed and cultured (placed in conditions that encourage the growth of microorganisms) to check for kidney and bladder infections.

 If vaginal bleeding occurs or the membranes around the fetus rupture, allowing labor to continue is often best.